infumap/infumap/README.md

 In System Preferences / Trackpad:

 - Turn off "Smart zoom".
 If enabled, the system needs to wait to know if a two finger tap was a double tap.
-Since navigation in Infumap makes frequenty use of right clicking (two finger tapping), your experience will be more fluid with this disabled.
+Since navigation in Infumap makes frequent use of right clicking (two finger tapping), your experience will be more fluid with this disabled.
 - Turn off "Swipe between pages".